FORTNA Solution Design Guiding Principles | FORTNA

 Increasing complexity inherently increases the cost (in the holistic sense of that word) of an operation.
 Therefore, complexity should only be introduced when there is a justifiable, identifiable benefit.

-7. Remain agnostic to the specific technology provider as long as possible through the design process.
+7. Remain agnostic to the specific technology as long as possible through the design process.

 8. Consider safety and ergonomics, including the impact of worker congestion.